Explore a scene

 - On the item details page, above the default thumbnail, click Edit Thumbnail.

-- Click Choose File.
+- Click Browser.
 Browse to the thumbnail you saved, select it, and click Open.

-- In the Upload Thumbnail window, click OK.
+- In the Create Thumbnail window, click Save.

 The new thumbnail is uploaded and the default thumbnail updates.